Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 |Dosing Recommendations||Selected Adverse Events|

 - Renal effects: Bictegravir is an inhibitor of organic cation transporter 2 and multidrug and toxin extrusion protein 1, so it decreases tubular secretion of creatinine.
 This increases serum creatinine and reduces estimated glomerular filtration rate with no change in glomerular function.
 Drugs that decrease renal function could reduce clearance of emtricitabine.

 - More common: Diarrhea, nausea, headache.
 In two clinical trials, total bilirubin increased by up to 2.5 times the upper limit of normal in 12% of patients who received Biktarvy.
 In general, however, bilirubin increases were quite mild and did not lead to drug discontinuations in these trials.2 Bictegravir may cause an increase in creatine kinase concentration.

 - Less common (more severe): Severe immune reconstitution inflammatory syndrome may be more common with INSTIs than with other antiretroviral (ARV) agents.

-Bictegravir is not approved for use in children or adolescents.
-Bictegravir was approved by the Food and Drug Administration in 2018 for use in adults who have no ARV treatment history.
-It is also approved to replace the current ARV regimen in patients who have been virologically suppressed (HIV RNA <50 copies/mL) on a stable ARV regimen for at least 3 months with no history of treatment failure and no known substitutions associated with resistance to the individual components of the fixed-dose combination product Biktarvy, which contains 50 mg of bictegravir, 200 mg of emtricitabine, and 25 mg of TAF.2
+Bictegravir, which is only available as part of the FDC bictegravir/emtricitabine/TAF (Biktarvy), was approved by the Food and Drug Administration in 2018 for use in adults and in 2019 for use in children or adolescents weighing ≥25 kg.
+Biktarvy is approved patients who have no ARV treatment history, and it can also be used to replace the current ARV regimen in patients who have been virologically suppressed (HIV RNA <50 copies/mL) on a stable ARV regimen for at least 3 months with no history of treatment failure and no known substitutions associated with resistance to the individual components of the FDC.2

 Efficacy in Clinical Trials in Adults